roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7258/multi-rak-gateway-mesh/setup-external-mqtt-broker.md

   caption="Setting up the Global Integration"
 />

 Now that the Gateway parameters are set, we will now register your application in order to be able to send and receive data.
-We are going to use the **RAK811® LoRa Node** as an example in the next sub-section.
+We are going to use the **RAK811® LPWAN Node** as an example in the next sub-section.

 ## Downlink